-Igneous Breccia: A term used for a rock composed angular fragments of igneous rocks.
+Igneous Breccia: A term used for a rock composed of angular fragments of igneous rocks.
 "Flow breccia" and

-"pyroclastic breccia" could be called "igneous breccia".
+"pyroclastic breccia" could be called "igneous breccia."

 Impact Breccia: A deposit of angular rock debris produced by the impact of an asteroid or other cosmic body.
-See an article about "impactites".
+See an article about "impactites."

 Pyroclastic Breccia: A term used for a deposit of igneous rock debris that was ejected by a volcanic blast or pyroclastic flow.